 - 2 c. strained broth from preparing your clams (or liquid from your canned clams added to 1/2 c. white wine and enough bottled clam juice to make 2 cups of liquid)

 - 1/2 lb. good quality fresh, smoked bacon, cut into small pieces.
+It is easiest to do this with a really sharp, thin knife, or to partially freeze it before cutting.
 Do not use low fat!!!

 - 1 c. diced yellow or white onion